sharad-vm/statistics-stroopeffect/investigation.md

    hypothesis (H<sub>0</sub>) in this task is that there is no difference in time taken to identify the coor of the words in either congruent or incongruent conditions.

-   And the appropriate alternate hypothesis (H<sub>A</sub>) is that the incongruent word condition would take longer than the congruent word condition.
+   And the appropriate alternative hypothesis (H<sub>A</sub>) is that the incongruent word condition would take longer than the congruent word condition.

    H<sub>0</sub>: μ<sub>i</sub> = μ<sub>c</sub> (μ<sub>i</sub> - population mean of incongruent values, μ<sub>c</sub> - population mean